hdShang/arxiv-daily/docs/cs-CL/2025-09-01/papers/250901221v2-damoc-efficiently-selecting-the-optimal-large-language-model-for-fin.md

 ---
 layout: default
-title: DaMoC: Efficiently Selecting the Optimal Large Language Model for Fine-tuning Domain Tasks Based on Data and Model Compression
+title: "DaMoC: Efficiently Selecting the Optimal Large Language Model for Fine-tuning Domain Tasks Based on Data and Model Compression"
 ---

 # DaMoC: Efficiently Selecting the Optimal Large Language Model for Fine-tuning Domain Tasks Based on Data and Model Compression